LinnSC/semester-project-2/README.md

 ### Running

-Just open in your browser!
+Open the index.html page in your browser to see the first page.

 ## Contributing